Webster's Unabridged Dictionary - Letter S - Page 178

 Stylus (n.)
 The needle-like device used to cut the grooves which record the sound on the original disc during recording of a phonograph record.

 Styphnate (n.)
+(Chem.)
 A salt of styphnic acid.

 Styphnic (a.)
+(Chem.)
 Pertaining to, or designating, a yellow crystalline astringent acid, (NO2)3.C6H.(OH)2, obtained by the action of nitric acid on resorcin.
 Styphnic acid resembles picric acid, but is not bitter.
 It acts like a strong dibasic acid, having a series of well defined salts.

 Styptic (a.)
 Producing contraction; stopping bleeding; having the quality of restraining hemorrhage when applied to the bleeding part; astringent.
+[Written also stiptic.]

 Styptic (n.)
+(Med.)
 A styptic medicine.

 Styptical (a.)
 Styptic; astringent.